smarlowucf/azurectl/README.md

   [PEP8](https://www.python.org/dev/peps/pep-0008/)
 * All code contributions must be accompanied by a test.
 Should you not have a suitable Publish Settings file to run your test you will receive help.
   However you must make a good effort in providing a test.
+In general we strive to have unit tests that are not integration tests, i.e. no account data is needed.
 * We follow the [Semantic Versioning](http://semver.org/) scheme

 1. MAJOR version when you make incompatible API changes,